A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Propeller geometry and mesh deformation

-\end{itemize} Figure \ref{subfig:section_def} displays an example of deformation of the root section of the blade when the deformation parameter is $\mu = $, where the components refer to pitch, camber, chord length, and thickness, respectively.
+The deformation rates' values are set within the intervals: \begin{itemize} \item $ $ (for pitch); \item $ $ (for camber); \item $ $ (for chord length); \item $ $ (for thickness). \end{itemize} \RA{The ranges have been chosen such that the parametric blades satisfy the structural feasibility constraint.} Figure \ref{subfig:section_def} displays an example of deformation of the root section of the blade when the deformation parameter is $\mu = $, where the components refer to pitch, camber, chord length, and thickness, respectively.
 Such deformation is obtained by employing the Python package \verb+BladeX+ \cite{gadalla19bladex, bladex}.
 The software builds the blades by creating a Non-Uniform Rational Basis Spline (NURBS) surface~\cite{piegl1995tessellating, piegl1996nurbs} passing through all the (deformed) blade sections.
 In this representation, the shape of the surfaces is defined by the control points belonging to the UV plane, which enables the following steps of the pipeline thanks to the mapping between such a (2D) plane and the 3D final surface.

-\textbf{Remark} \\ Each section and chord percentage value is deformed of the same amount in our case, so we are taking into consideration different deformations for different sections and/or chord coordinates.
+\textbf{Remark} \\ \RB{It is worth highlighting that we considered the same deformation rates for each section and each chord percentage, i..e,} we are \RB{not} taking into \RB{account} different deformations for different sections and/or chord coordinates.
 Therefore, we are considering $\nparams{}=4$ parameters for the whole blade.\\

 In the project here presented, we considered $\nsnaps{}=216$ deformed blades, where $200$ blades are obtained imposing deformations with parameters selected with uniform random distribution in the intervals defined above, and $16$ blades are deformed considering all the combinations at the extremes of the intervals.
 Three examples of deformed shapes are displayed in Figure \ref{fig:blades-def}.